 - Limiting alcohol intake or avoiding alcoholic drinks altogether

-- Drinking a lot of fluids
+- Drinking a lot of water

-- Cutting down on the amount of red meat, poultry and fish you eat – substitute with low-fat dairy products
+- Cutting down on the amount of red meat, poultry, and fish you eat – substitute with low-fat dairy products

-- Maintaining a bodyweight which is close to ideal
+- Maintaining a healthy bodyweight